12 Bible Movie Adaptations for Easter & Passover: The Gospel Acc. St. Matthew & The Gospel of John

 The Role of Multiple Artists or Contributors

 Much has been made of the fact that the director of The Gospel According to St. Matthew, Pier Paolo Pasolini, was an atheist, communist, and populist.
 In the end, however, his determination to render an adaptation that was faithful to the biblical text (not, in his mind, faithful to history) meant that his atheism had a limited effect on the film.
-His populism might have had more effect – not in direct changes but rather because of how it led him to utilize peasants and other non-professional actors for the majority of his cast.
-The effect of this choice is that the expressions and acting that the actors contribute are less polished and more subdued than the usual Hollywood film, which actually provides the movie with a degree of simplicity and humility that seems fitting.
+His populism might have had more of an effect.
+Pasolini famously utilized peasants and other non-professional actors for the majority of his cast.
+As a result, the expressions and acting are less polished and more subdued than the usual Hollywood film.
+This actually provides the film with a degree of simplicity and humility that seems fitting.

 Important Note: